Trump challenged over claims as L.A. mayor warns city ‘on the brink’ of new stay-home order

 Trump said he didn’t think so.
 “It’s going to disappear, and I’ll be right,” he said.

 The president’s dismissive attitude toward the coronavirus appears to be costing him public support as the 2020 presidential election draws closer.
 The approval rating for his handling of the pandemic has dropped 28 points since March as he has disregarded health experts and sowed confusion about the importance of public health measures, according to a new Post-ABC News poll.
-Thirty-eight percent of Americans currently approve of his handling of the pandemic, compared with 60 percent who disapprove.
+Thirty-eight percent of Americans currently approve of his handling of the pandemic, compared with 60% who disapprove.

 The White House’s approach to the pandemic is also starting to put Trump at odds with fellow Republicans as Congress debates another round of coronavirus relief funding.
 The administration is seeking to block billions of dollars for states to conduct testing and contact tracing, along with billions of dollars that Republican lawmakers want to allocate for the Centers for Disease Control and Prevention.
 Officials speaking on the condition of anonymity to reveal confidential deliberations said the administration’s stance had angered some Republican senators, who were pushing to secure the funds.